FarmBot-Docs/farmbot-genesis/v1.6/extras/troubleshooting/solenoid-valve-cable-fix.md

 # Messed up?

-If you messed up any of this procedure, please get in touch with us at [support@farm.bot](mailto:support@farm.bot) with your original order number and we will send you a free replacement cable.
+If you messed up any of this procedure, please get in touch with us at [contact@farm.bot](mailto:contact@farm.bot) with your original order number and we will send you a free replacement cable.